kayasax/EasyPIM/EasyPIM/Documentation/Progressive-Validation-Guide.md

 ### B. Add a second template-based role (keep original inline for one step)

-If you prefer to SEE both forms once, append only the new role:
+If you prefer to SEE both forms once, append only the new role (using Tag Contributor which has narrower scope than full Contributor):
 ```jsonc
 "AzureRoles": {
   "Policies": {